 3. Go Out of Your Way

-And if you still find yourself sceptical about making sales motivation part of your small business culture, or if you have any questions in general, feel free to reach out.
+And if you still find yourself skeptical about making sales motivation part of your small business culture, or if you have any questions in general, feel free to reach out.
 We’d be happy to answer any questions in the comments section below!